DeblinaD/PYTHON/README.md

 # PYTHON
-All the codes that are done in class from the very first day is here
+All the codes that are done in class from the very first day is here.
+Starting from hello world to advanced.